GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 one was sent without a critical hint.

 <figure>
-  {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/omskjfeqwb5F4D7pZfur.svg", alt="Sequence diagram for Critical Hints", width="800", height="933" %}
+   {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/2HXNm4tcNZzOWIzy7pH0.png", alt="Sequence diagram for Client Hints with critical hints", width="800", height="934" %}
   <figcaption>When a critical hint is requested by the server, the client will retry sending the first request for the webpage with the critical hint.
 In this example, the hint for <code>Sec-CH-UA-Model</code> is requested twice: once as a Client Hint with <code>Accept-CH</code> and again as a critical hint with <code>Critical-CH</code>.</figcaption>
 </figure>